SaidSalama/Line-Follower-Robot/README.md

  I used Microship Studio IDE for this project but I developped the MCAL Layer myself Idid not use the Library of AVR
  Simulation is done by proteus
+ # NOTE
+ you can find more details about the systen in the control system file